Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are Dallas and Atlanta; private network extensions available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are Dallas or Atlanta.
+Private network extensions are available.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, dedicated cloud on-ramps within New Orleans data centers as of September 2025.
+Direct Cloud On-Ramps: There are no direct, native cloud on-ramps within New Orleans data centers, as of September 2025.
 Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the nearest major hubs in Dallas or Atlanta.
-Private network extensions using point-to-point circuits or wavelength services are common solutions.
+Private network extensions using point-to-point circuits or wavelength services are common solutions for achieving secure, low-latency cloud access.

-Internet Exchange Points (IXPs): Public peering is limited within New Orleans itself.
-Most interconnection occurs through private peering arrangements inside local data centers or by routing traffic to major exchange points in Atlanta or Dallas.
+Internet Exchange Points (IXPs): Public peering is limited within New Orleans.
+Most interconnection occurs through private peering arrangements inside colocation facilities or by backhauling traffic to major exchange points in Atlanta or Dallas.

 Power Analysis

-Power Grid Reliability: The power grid supporting the primary data center locations is well-engineered for a region accustomed to weather events.
-Facilities typically offer multi-substation support and robust backup infrastructure, including N+1 or 2N UPS systems and multiple on-site generators with extensive fuel reserves.
+Power Grid Reliability: The power infrastructure serving the main data center corridors is well-engineered for a region accustomed to storm risks.
+Facilities feature multi-substation support and significant on-site N+1 or 2N redundant power systems, including generators and UPS units, to ensure high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the New Orleans area serve the Central Business District, the Port of New Orleans, and the critical energy and petrochemical industries along the Mississippi River corridor.
-This proximity ensures low-latency support for logistics, trade, and industrial operations.
+Proximity To Key Business Districts: Data centers in the New Orleans metro are positioned to serve the city's central business district, the Port of New Orleans, and the energy sector's corporate offices.
+This proximity is critical for industries like logistics, international trade, and research that require low-latency data processing.

 Natural Disaster Risk